Learn how to integrate Shopify with WordPress to build an eCommerce store with all the advanced capabilities of Shopify

 Your website and blog will still be powered by the world’s best blogging and publishing software, while you can simply add the powerful e-commerce functionalities from Shopify.

-Using WordPress, you don’t have to rely entirely on Shopify platform for your website and blog.
+Using WordPress, you don’t have to rely entirely on the Shopify platform for your website and blog.
 In contrast, using Shopify, you don’t need to spend a lot of time and additional costs for plugins and security features to build it all within WordPress.

 To summarise, using Shopify with WordPress can be useful to,

 - Add a shopping cart and e-commerce features to your WordPress website.

 - Adding Shopify features and integrating with the Shopify store to manage your orders, products and inventory.

-- Quickly embed products in posts and pages to allow users to purchase on your own website for better user experience.
+- Quickly embed products in posts and pages to allow users to purchase on your own website for a better user experience.

 Are you using Shopify with your WordPress?
-I would love to hear your experiences in the comments below.
+I would love to hear about your experiences in the comments below.
 Also, let me know if you need any help setting up WordPress and Shopify.